syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/how-to/upgrade-syncfusion-controls-to-latest-version.md

 ## Compatible .NET version

-Syncfusion ASP.NET Core Controls in the latest version `'{:nuget-version:}'` are compatible with the latest version of .NET 6.0 and .NET 6.0.
+Syncfusion ASP.NET Core Controls in the latest version `'{:nuget-version:}'` are compatible with the latest version of .NET 7.0, .NET 6.0 and .NET Core 3.1.
 Also, refer to [version compatibility](../version-compatibility) documentation for more information about version compatibility of Syncfusion ASP.NET Core Controls and .NET Core SDK.

 ## Client resource file references